Skip to main content

 EncSC(T)=EncSC(A1)||EncSC(A2)||||EncSC(An)\text{Enc}_{{\text{SC}}}{\left({T}\right)}\:=\text{Enc}_{{\text{SC}}}{\left({A}_{{1}}\right)}\text{||}\text{Enc}_{{\text{SC}}}{\left({A}_{{2}}\right)}\text{||}\ldots\text{||}\text{Enc}_{{\text{SC}}}{\left({A}_{{n}}\right)}

-In case of a tuple (or a structure), the knowledge of the shape of data is not encoded even though it is necessary for decoding.
+In the case of a tuple (or a structure), the knowledge of the shape of data is not encoded even though it is necessary for decoding.
 The decoder needs to derive that information from the context where the encoding/decoding is happening.

-Definition 188.
+Definition 198.
 Varying Data Type

 We define a varying data type to be an ordered set of data types.